wuyang1002431655/tango_with_django_19/manuscript/chapter14-bing.md

 	    """
 	    Reads the BING API key from a file called 'bing.key'.
 	    returns: a string which is either None, i.e. no key found, or with a key.
-	    Remember: put bing.key in your .gitignore file to avoid committing it to the repo!
+	    Remember: put bing.key in your .gitignore file to avoid committing it!
 	    """

 	    # See Python Anti-Patterns - it's an awesome resource!
-	    # Here we using "with" when opening documents
+	    # Here we using "with" when opening documents.
 	    # http://docs.quantifiedcode.com/python-anti-patterns/maintainability/
 	    bing_api_key = None

 	    try:
 	        with open('bing.key','r') as f:
 	            bing_api_key = f.readline()